icon-project/IIPs/IIPS/iip-draft_btp.md

 def handleBTPMessage(self, _from: str, _svc: str, _sn: int, _msg: bytes):
 ```
 * Description
-  - Handle BTP Message from other blockchain.
+  - Handles BTP Messages from other blockchains.
-  - Accept the message only from the BMC.
+  - Accepts messages only from BMC.
-  - If it fails, then BMC will generate BTP Message including
+  - If it fails, then BMC will generate a BTP Message that includes
-    error information, then it would be delivered to the source.
+    error information, then delivered to the source.
 * Params
   - from: String ( address of source network )
   - svc: String ( name of the service )